hamfz/react-use-mouse-move/README.md

 ```

 - throttle: integer 1 - 10 that controls how often the hook "updates" the given position.
 Limiting this can be helpful for performance reasons.
-- targetPos: string representing what x, y coordinate you want from the event, ex: ['page', 'screen', 'offset', 'client', ''].
+- targetPos: string representing what x, y coordinate you want from the event, ex: `['page', 'screen', 'offset', 'client', '']`.
 By default returns x and y.
 (See: https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent)
 - targetId: string representing target ID of element you wish to track.
-(Default/no argument is window)
+(Defaults to window)

-Additionally, the returned object also includes the following keyDown states: ['altKey', 'ctrlKey', 'metaKey', 'shiftKey'].
+Additionally, the returned object also includes the following keyDown states: `['altKey', 'ctrlKey', 'metaKey', 'shiftKey']`.
 Below is the full object returned from an mouse move update.
 ```js
    {
       x,